Flood Warning issued for Madison, Yazoo by NWS - NewsBreak

 Flood Warning issued for Madison, Yazoo by NWS

-Effective: 2021-09-08 13:00:00 CDT Expires: 2021-09-09 13:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-07 01:51:00 CDT Expires: 2021-09-10 16:36:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Forecast includes rainfall on the ground and 24 hours of additional rainfall.
-Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening at 9 PM CDT.
-Target Area: Madison; Yazoo The Flood Warning continues for the following rivers in Mississippi Big Black River Near Bentonia affecting Madison and Yazoo Counties.
-Big Black River At West affecting Holmes and Attala Counties.
-The Flood Warning is now in effect until early Thursday afternoon The Flood Warning continues for the Big Black River Near Bentonia. * From Wednesday afternoon to Thursday afternoon. * At 8:00 AM CDT Monday the stage was 18.9 feet. * Flood stage is 22.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise above flood stage early Wednesday afternoon to a crest of 22.0 feet early Wednesday afternoon. * Impact...At 22.0 feet, Low lying woodland areas along the river begins to flood.
-Fld Observed Forecasts (7 am CDT) Location Stg Stg Day/Time Tue Wed Thu Big Black River Bentonia 22.0 18.9 Mon 8 am CDT 20.8 21.9 21.6alerts.weather.gov
+Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening at 8 PM CDT.
+Target Area: Madison; Yazoo The Flood Warning is extended for the following rivers in Mississippi Big Black River At West affecting Holmes and Attala Counties.
+Big Black River Near Bentonia affecting Madison and Yazoo Counties.
+The Flood Warning is now in effect until Friday afternoon The Flood Warning continues for the Big Black River Near Bentonia. * From late Monday night to Friday afternoon. * At 9:00 AM CDT Sunday the stage was 19.7 feet. * Flood stage is 22.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise above flood stage early Tuesday morning to a crest of 23.5 feet early Wednesday morning. * Impact...At 23.5 feet, Agricultural land near the river begins to flood.
+Fld Observed Forecasts (7 am CDT) Location Stg Stg Day/Time Mon Tue Wed Big Black River Bentonia 22.0 19.7 Sun 9 am CDT 20.2 22.6 23.5alerts.weather.gov

 Comments / 0